Hunter Dozier Player Props: Royals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.6 K/9, which ranks 19th in the league.
+- The Diamondbacks pitching staff ranks 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Diamondbacks' 4.93 team ERA ranks 24th across all MLB pitching staffs.
+- The Diamondbacks have a 4.89 team ERA that ranks 24th across all MLB pitching staffs.

-- The Diamondbacks rank 25th in baseball in home runs surrendered (32 total, 1.4 per game).
+- Diamondbacks pitchers combine to rank 25th in baseball in home runs given up (33 total, 1.4 per game).

-- Henry gets the call to start for the Diamondbacks, his first this season.
+- The Diamondbacks are sending Nelson (1-0) to the mound to make his fifth start of the season.
+He is 1-0 with a 4.91 ERA and 14 strikeouts through 22 2/3 innings pitched.

-- The 25-year-old lefty makes his season debut and his first appearance in more than a year.
+- In his last time out on Friday, the righty threw five innings against the San Diego Padres, allowing five earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.